adrianjhpc/cirrus-website/status/index.md

 ---

 ## Known Issues
-The WoS Object Store is currently unavailable.
-We are working with the vendor, DDN to restore storage.
+The Object Store (WoS) is currently unavailable.
+We are working with the vendor to restore storage as soon as possible.
+We apologise for the inconvenience caused by this unplanned outage.

 ### Current Issues